LeonSD09/Python-Documentation/Bokeh/RealPython_Tutorial/InteractiveVisualizationWithBokeh.md

 Same result, just rendered in a different location.

-More information about both ```output_file()``` and ```output_notebook()``` can be found in [the Bokeh official docs](https://bokeh.pydata.org/en/latest/docs/reference/io.html#bokeh-io-output).
+More information about both ```output_file()``` and ```output_notebook()``` can be found in the [Bokeh official docs](https://bokeh.pydata.org/en/latest/docs/reference/io.html#bokeh-io-output).

 ----

 #### TIP: Rendering Multiple Visualizations in the Notebook

-Sometimes when rendering multiple visualizations sequentiallyin a Jupyter Notebook you may see that past renders are not being cleared with each execution.
-If this is a problem, import and run the following between executions:
+Sometimes when rendering multiple visualizations sequentially in a Jupyter Notebook you may see that past renders are not being cleared with each execution.
+If you experience this, import and run the following between executions:

 ```python
 from bokeh.plotting import reset_output